• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 Sadly, no. You cannot deduct your time regardless of how valuable it may be.
 Wouldn’t it be amazing if Lady Gaga could say I bill $X per hour and then be able to deduct that amount from her taxes for any hours she spent performing at charity events!

 The list of incidental expenses that may be deductible is endless.
 Volunteers may deduct things like phone calls, postage, paper, or other out-of-pocket expenses.
 If your volunteer work requires gear or a uniform, these may also be tax-deductible.
-If you are volunteering at a hospital you may be able to deduct the cost of scrubs and having them cleaned.
+If you are volunteering at a hospital, you may be able to deduct the cost of scrubs and have them cleaned.

-If you use your car as part of your volunteer work you may be eligible for a tax deduction.
+If you use your car as part of your volunteer work, you may be eligible for a tax deduction.
 According to IRS.gov, the standard rate is 14 cents per mile when driven in service of a charitable organization.
-While this is less than the 56 cents per mile you would be able to deduct if the miles related to business (in 2021), miles driven to volunteer can add up, especially for those who volunteer regularly or drive several miles.
-An alternative to this would be to deduct the actual cost of unreimbursed gas, but not maintenance.
+While this is less than 67 cents per mile, you would be able to deduct if the miles related to business (in 2024), miles driven to volunteer can add up, especially for those who volunteer regularly or drive several miles.
+An alternative to this would be to deduct the actual cost of unreimbursed gas but not maintenance.

 Reasonable travel expenses will be deductible if tied to your volunteer work.
 Arriving via helicopter will likely raise a red flag unless there is some specific reason for it.
 For those who volunteer in Puerto Rico, flights, lodging, and meals are deductible.
 Important to note here are meals.
 Meals for volunteer service are 100% deductible and not subject to the same 50% limit as meals for business.

-Like any deduction, you will need to be able to substantiate your volunteer expense deductions.
+Like any valuable tax deduction, you will need to be able to substantiate your volunteer expense deductions.
 Keep good records.
 Think who, what, where, when, and why.

 Fundraising Costs